-Olymbos is one of the most famous villages in Karpathos island and also in Greece, which offers interesting history, ancient traditions and amazing panoramic views for its visitors.
-The village is usually described a ‘living folklore museum of Greece’, and Olymbos (Όλυμπος) is definitely one of the best attractions and a highlight of many sightseeing trips.
+Olymbos, or known as Olympos is one of the most famous villages in Karpathos island and also in Greece, which offers interesting history, ancient traditions and amazing panoramic views for its visitors.
+The village is usually described a ‘living folklore museum of Greece’, and in Karpathos Olymbos is definitely one of the best attractions and a highlight of many sightseeing trips.

 The primary connection to the outside areas of Karpathos and to the other villages was just the port of Diafani, a few kilometers away.
 From the southern parts of Karpathos (from the airport, Pigadia, Arkasa, Amoopi, etc) the trip takes to Olymbos by car or by bus more than one hour, because the road is quite winding, and passes through a very mountainous area.

 Before we start, it’s worth to clear the right name of the village.
 There is a common written modification about the name of Olymbos, or Όλυμπος in Greek.
 Several travel guides, blogs, magazines, and also some road signs write the name of village as Olympos in Karpathos, just like the famous mountain where the Greek Gods rule, but these names are slightly different.

 The most correct name of the village in Karpathos island is Olymbos, with ‘b’, instead of ‘p’!
 There is a tiny difference in a Greek language, because the name of Olymbos village have to written as a feminine word.